CS342/2024-PICS/README.md

 - Appointments page: Homepage design, send notifications, show appointment details, map location (can-have), timeline, required documents, edit appointment information
 - Assessment page: Starting code for assessments (trail-making task)
 - Contacts page: Set up the screen with information of the PIs
-- Testing: For the Appointments and Contacts pages
+- Testing: Unit and UI tests for the Appointments and Contacts pages

 Catherine Zhang:
 - Onboarding Questionnaire: Create onboarding questionnaire that is optional during onboarding but must be completed on the dashboard before first appointment
 - Medication Information: Create page on the onboarding flow that allows users to upload a photo of the medication sheet received at the hospital
 - ReactionTime Assessment: Added the ReactionTime assessment to the assessment page using ResearchKit
-- Testing: For the Onboarding Flow
+- Testing: UI tests for the Onboarding Flow

 Karan Soin
 - Questionnaires Page: UI set up and refinement for the questionnaires page.
 Questionnaires Scheduler to schedule the questionnaires at appropriate times, intervals, and allowing patients to retake tests if any errors occurred.